 Breast asymmetry, where one breast does not perhaps develop to the same size as the other, can also be addressed with breast augmentation.

 This is our most commonly done procedure.
-Dr. Ward has become known as the breast surgery specialist in the area, being called upon to do major breast reconstruction for women who have lost their breast to cancer.
-Breast reconstruction is of course much more involved than a simple breast augmentation, but it gives you some idea of Dr. Ward’s skill and reputation.
+Dr. Lee has become known as the breast surgery specialist in the area, being called upon to do major breast reconstruction for women who have lost their breast to cancer.
+Breast reconstruction is of course much more involved than a simple breast augmentation, but it gives you some idea of Dr. Lee’s skill and reputation.

-Dr. Ward is now offering cohesive silicone gel breast implants.
+Dr. Lee is now offering cohesive silicone gel breast implants.